prowriting/beyondgrammar-quill/README.md

 # BeyondGrammar plugin for Quill editor
 Bring real-time spelling, grammar and style checking into your Quill editor.
 Perfect for CMSs, help desk systems and blogs.

 To add real-time grammar, spell and style checking to your Quill editor you just need to install this add-in.
-It's free for individuals and reasonably proced for multi-user licenses.
+It's free for individuals and reasonably priced for multi-user licenses.

 ## Why choose our plugin?
 Our state-of-the-art grammar checker is used by over 500,000 users.
 It contains many unique features that you won't find in other solutions.
 These include: